stianloader/GslStarplane/README.md

 anyways due to shading).

-It is generally not advisable to add mods through the devRuntime, instead the deployMods should be configured accordingly.
+It is generally not advisable to add mods through the devRuntime, instead the deployMods task should be configured accordingly.
 Failure to understand this may result in mods not properly loading or other classloading issues.

 ## Selecting the mappings